UniversalDependencies/UD_Maltese-MUDT/README.md

 The original treebank was annotated according to UDv1, this version was automatically converted to UDv2 as follows:
 - UPOS were added by automatic conversion from XPOS using a conversion table
 - UDv1-specific relations where only the label was changed were automatically converted to UDv2 relations (e.g. dobj > obj or nmod:advmod > obl)
-- for all \*_DEF and DEF tokens, as well as for *b'*, *f'* and *t'*, SpaceAfter=No was added automatically
+- for all \*_DEF and DEF tokens, as well as for *b'*, *f'*, *m'*, *s'* and *t'*, SpaceAfter=No was added automatically
-- Udapi was used to convert those relations which involved changes in dependency relations (e.g. conj or flat) to UDv2, as well as to add SpaceAfter=No to punctuation (with the exception of \' which was fixed manually)
+- Udapi was used to convert those relations which involved changes in dependency relations (e.g. conj or flat) to UDv2, as well as to add SpaceAfter=No to punctuation
 - all ToDo items were checked manually and fixed wherever necessary
 - all validation errors were fixed manually

-# Acknowledgments
+̥̥# To do (status as of 2018-10-11)
+- doublecheck the attachment of ADPs to compounds
+- doublecheck nmods attached to a non-verbal predicate
+- doublecheck SpaceAfter=No in general, for \' and \" and in particular

 # Changelog